 HOW WE HELPED

 Development of Arches began in June 2011, building on the experience of developing and implementing MEGA.
 Input was sought from heritage professionals from around the world, helping to shape the requirements for the software.
 Based on these requirements, Arches was designed to be easily customizable while incorporating existing heritage standards, and to ensure that it is accessible and economical to use.
-During the ongoing development of Arches technical assistance has been provided by English Heritage and the Flanders Heritage Agency.
-An international open-source community is now taking form around the project.
-The Getty Conservation Institute and World Monuments Fund intend to be two of many stakeholders that will participate in this community, and will provide resources to support it in its first years of existence.
+During the development of Arches technical assistance has been provided by English Heritage and the Flanders Heritage Agency.
+An international open-source community has taken form around the project.
+The Getty Conservation Institute and World Monuments Fund intend to be two of many stakeholders that participate in this community, and will provide resources to support it in its first years of existence.
 For more information, as well as to join the Arches community, visit the Arches project website.
 Arches is open source software distributed under the GNU Affero General Public License, version 3.

 WHY IT MATTERS

 The need for functional heritage inventories has grown over the past few decades, together with the rise of a global awareness of the importance of heritage management.
 Nevertheless, inventories remain complicated to establish and maintain, and frequently rely on costly proprietary software that is often a mismatch for the needs of the heritage field.
 Many national and local authorities around the world are struggling to find the resources they need to face these challenges.
-Arches will provide a common platform that is easy to use and customize, and yet one that takes advantage of the latest available technology to allow users to create and manage heritage information in all its richness and diversity.
+Arches provides a common platform that is easy to use and customize, and yet one that takes advantage of the latest available technology to allow users to create and manage heritage information in all its richness and diversity.
 This effort brings together the unique perspective of the Getty Conservation Institute and World Monuments Fund, state-of-the-art software development, and the insights of heritage professionals from around the world.

 Middle Eastern Geodatabase for Antiquities